List of U.S. state and territory abbreviations: Coast Guard vessel prefixes

 The U.S. Coast Guard (USCG) uses a set of two-letter prefixes for vessel numbers; 39 states and the District of Columbia have the same USPS and USCG abbreviations.
 USCG prefixes have also been established for five outlying territories; all are the same as the USPS abbreviations except the Mariana Islands.
-The twelve cases where USPS and USCG abbreviations differ are listed below and marked in bold red in the table above, and do include three inland states with a small Coast Guard contingent.
+The twelve cases where USPS and USCG abbreviations differ are listed below and marked in bold red in the table above; they include three inland states with a small Coast Guard contingent.
 These twelve abbreviations were changed to avoid conflicting with the ISO 3166 two-digit country codes.